Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 -   *White Dragon Orb: Protection from energy (cold)* (Fortitude DC 17 negates).

+### The Saint's Mace
-**The Saint's Mace:** This relic appears to be a simple, well-used cudgel, but its simple appearance hides great power.
+This relic appears to be a simple, well-used cudgel, but its simple appearance hides great power.
 The *saint's mace* has a +5 enhancement bonus and functions as a heavy mace with the holy, lawful, and disruption special abilities.
 The wielder can project *searing light* from the mace at will, at caster level 20th.

+### The Shadowstaff
-**The Shadowstaff:** This artifact was crafted centuries ago, weaving together the wispy strands of shadow itself into a twisted black staff.
+This artifact was crafted centuries ago, weaving together the wispy strands of shadow itself into a twisted black staff.
 The *Shadowstaff* makes the wielder slightly shadowy and incorporeal, granting him a +4 bonus to AC and Reflex saves (which stacks with any